 What Is a G6PD Test?

-levels of glucose-6-phosphate dehydrogenase (G6PD), an enzyme (type of protein) in the blood.
+levels of glucose-6-phosphate dehydrogenase (G6PD), an enzyme in your

-them from potentially harmful by-products that can accumulate when the body is fighting infection, or as the result of certain medications.
+them from potentially harmful by-products that can accumulate when your body is

 Why Is a G6PD Test Used?

-- enlarged spleen
+- an enlarged spleen

 - pale skin